Brian Keller: Hanshin Tigers

 On December 20, 2022, Keller signed with the Hanshin Tigers of Nippon Professional Baseball (NPB).
 He made only three appearances for the farm team in 2023 before returning to the U.S. to have his right elbow examined.
 On July 13, 2023, without having appeared for the main club, Keller and Hanshin officially parted ways.
 On August 14, Keller underwent Tommy John surgery, likely ruling him out for game action in 2024.

+Philadelphia Phillies

+On May 18, 2026, Keller signed a minor league contract with the Philadelphia Phillies organization.
+He pitched to a 2.23 ERA in eight games for the Triple–A Lehigh Valley IronPigs before the Phillies promoted him to the major leagues on July 25.
+Keller made his Major League debut later that night against the New York Yankees, allowing one run across three innings of work.
+The Phillies designated Keller for assignment on August 20.
+He cleared waivers and was sent outright to Triple-A Lehigh Valley IronPigs the next day.